wethod/learning-center-source/content/budget/index.md

 Areas are grouped in order to show subtotals:

-* **Areas & Tasks** contains all areas created by the user plus "PM & Travels" which is a special area that's automaticcally added on each budget creation.
+* **Areas & Tasks** contains all areas created by the user plus "PM & Travels" which is a special area that's automatically added on each budget creation.
 This area contains two special tasks:
   * **Travels**: external costs in this task appear as special cost row in [Project Report economics](/reports/index#economics) where it is used to compare expected travel costs (coming from budget) and effective travels (created in [Travels section](/finance/index#travels))
   * **Expenses**: external costs in this task appear as special cost row in [Project Report economics](/reports/index#economics) where it is used to compare expected expenses (coming from budget) and effective expenses (created in [Expenses section](/finance/index#expenses))